 "Munaf is a master litigator.
 He is absolutely first rate."

-"…he excels at coming up with strategic means of getting results...
-One of the best litigators on the street."
+"…he excels at coming up with strategic means of getting results… one of the best litigators on the street."

-"Munaf Mohamed 'is a respected practitioner in the area' of white-collar fraud.
-Sources say 'he's the right guy for it – he's a pitbull.'"
+"Munaf Mohamed is a respected practitioner in the area of white collar fraud.
+Sources say he's the right guy for it – he's a pitbull."

-Munaf has been named in the Lexpert Guide to the Leading US/Canada Cross-Border Litigation Lawyers in Canada, Who's Who Legal: Canada 2010-2013, as a leading practitioner in the Business Crime practice area, The International Who's Who of Business Crime Defence Lawyers 2011, The International Who's Who of Business Lawyers 2011, The International Who's Who of Business Crime Defence Lawyers 2012 and The International Who's Who of Asset Recovery Lawyers 2012 as a leading specialist globally, and repeatedly selected by Benchmark Litigation as one of the top 50 trial lawyers in Canada.
+Munaf has been named in virtually every legal reporting agency including Chambers Global, the Lexpert Guide to the Leading US/Canada Cross-Border Litigation Lawyers in Canada, Lexpert Guides to Canada's Leading Litigation Lawyers, Who's Who Legal: Canada, as a leading practitioner in the Business Crime practice area, The International Who's Who of Business Crime Defence Lawyers 2011, The International Who's Who of Business Lawyers 2011, The International Who's Who of Business Crime Defence Lawyers and The International Who's Who of Asset Recovery Lawyers 2012 as a leading specialist globally, Global Investigations Review, the Legal 500, Benchmark Canada: the Top 50 Trial Lawyers in Canada and Best Lawyers in Canada.

 In addition to having taught at the Bar Admission courses, Munaf regularly speaks on trial and appellate practice, as well matters relating to fraud, investigations and defamation.
 He is a member of the Board of Directors, and former Chair of the Board of Directors of Inn from the Cold, an organization dedicated to ending family and child homelessness in Calgary.
 Munaf also served on the Economic Advisory Board of the Jesuits of Canada.
 He also sits as a member of the Bennett Jones Partnership Board.